laxmikant-ainapure/upcxx/README.md

 ## Using UPC++ with MPI

-For guidance on using UPC++ and MPI in the same applciation, see [docs/hybrid.md](docs/hybrid.md).
+For guidance on using UPC++ and MPI in the same application, see [docs/hybrid.md](docs/hybrid.md).

 ## Testing